 I had read a lot about the manatees and a trip to the Crystal River had been on my personal bucket list for years…

-But Florida is a very long way from my part of the world and despite several attempts at getting there it just never worked out until last year.
+But Florida is a very long way from my part of the world.
+And despite several attempts at getting there it just never worked out until a couple of years ago.

-I am so glad I made that long trip because being in the water with the manatees was indeed a unique experience, but I have to say that I left Crystal River with a degree of ambivalence.
+I am so glad I made that long trip because being in the water with the manatees was indeed a unique experience.

-But… I was just not comfortable how they have been so commercialized at Crystal River and, if they really are “one of the thousand things to see before you die”, then it can only get worse.
+But… I was just not comfortable how they have been so commercialized at Crystal River.
+Plus, if they really are “one of the thousand things to see before you die”, then it can only get worse.